ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

-If the environment variable `AWS_SESSION_TOKEN` is set, session authentication using "Temporary Security Credentials" is enabled; the Key ID and secret key must be set to the credentials for that specific sesssion.
+If the environment variable `AWS_SESSION_TOKEN` is set, session authentication using "Temporary Security Credentials" is enabled; the Key ID and secret key must be set to the credentials for that specific session.

 ```bash
 export AWS_SESSION_TOKEN=SECRET-SESSION-TOKEN